marcocondrache/bd-project/README.md

 $ invoke setup dev
 ```

+## Contributing

-## Migrations
+### Migrations

-If you have made changes to the models, you need to generate the migrations and apply them to the database.
+If you have made changes to the models, you need to generate the migrations and
+apply them to the database.
 To do this, run the following commands:

 ```sh
 flask db migrate -m "<migration message>"